 A decent, all-around bag, the Mountain Hardwear Bishop Pass will keep you warm and comfortable on cool mountain nights.
 We wish it was a little lighter and smaller.
-This would be a good choice for short backpacking trips or any car camping adventure.
+This would be a good choice for car camping or reasonably short backpacking trips.

 — Jessica Haist

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More